rahulrai-in/thecloudblog/tcb/content/post/Event-Driven Architecture with Apache Kafka for .NET Developers Part 3 - Azure Event Hubs/index.md

 {{< img src="7.png" alt="Create new app registration" >}}

-Enter the name of the application click on the **Register** button.
+Enter the name of the application and click on the **Register** button.

 {{< img src="8.png" alt="Register TimeOff application" >}}

-Let's now create a new client secret for our application by clicking on **Certificates and secrets** and next, on the **New secret** option.
+Let's now create a new client secret for our application by clicking on **Certificates and secrets** and next on the **New secret** option.
 Fill in the required details for the secret as follows:

 {{< img src="9.png" alt="Create new secret" >}}